dinazeng/cmpt135final/README.txt

 --limit of 99 characters per manga name and 9 charaters per year

---user cannot enter any new entries with "exit" for: name, genres or authors
+--user cannot enter any new entries with "exit" or for: name, genres or authors

+--user cannot enter any new entries with the exact string "stop" for genres or authors

 --no spell check available (if a user enters a string it will be displayed in that exact format)